home-assistant/home-assistant.io/source/_docs/configuration.markdown

 ## Migrating to a new system

-The preferred way of migrating to a new system is by backup using {% my supervisor_backups title="supervisor backup" %}.
+The preferred way of migrating to a new system is by making a backup.
+Backups can be found and created in the Settings menu, next go to System -> Backup.
 Then install new system (HAOS or Supervisor), and restore backup at first logon.

-If you run the container or core installation method you don't have supervisor-backup and will need to use the {% my backup title="backup-integration" %} to make a backup.
-Restore are either a tool to migrate to HAOS or a completely manual restore of the backup to new container- or core-install.
+Restore are supported from within backup-functionality for HAOS/Supervised, but for Core/Container restore is a completely manual process.